Semidefinite Approximations of Reachable Sets for Discrete-time Polynomial Systems

 This methodology has also been successfully applied for several problems arising in the context of polynomial systems control.
-Similar convergent hierarchies appear in~\cite{HK14roa}, where the authors approximate the region of attraction (ROA) of a controlled polynomial system subject to compact semialgebraic constraints in continuous time. \new{This framework is extended to hybrid systems in~\cite{Shia14}}.
+Similar convergent hierarchies appear in~\cite{HK14roa}, where the authors approximate the region of attraction (ROA) of a controlled polynomial system subject to compact semialgebraic constraints in continuous time. {This framework is extended to hybrid systems in~\cite{Shia14}}.
 Note that the ROA is not a semialgebraic set in general.
 The authors of~\cite{KHJ13mci} build upon the infinite-dimensional LP formulation of the ROA problem while providing a similar framework to characterize the maximum controlled invariant (MCI) for discrete and continuous time polynomial dynamical systems.
 The framework used for ROA and MCI computation both rely on occupation measures.
 These allow to measure the time spent by solutions of differential or difference equations.
 As solutions of a linear transport equation called the Liouville Equation, occupation measures also capture the evolution of the semialgebraic set describing the initial conditions.
-As mentioned in~\cite{HK14roa}, the problem of characterizing the (forward) RS in a continuous setting and finite horizon could be done as ROA computation by using a time-reversal argument.
-In the present study, we handle the problem in a discrete setting and infinite horizon.
+As mentioned in~\cite{HK14roa}, the problem of characterizing the (forward) RS in a continuous setting and finite horizon could be done as ROA computation by using a time-reversal argument. { The modeling power of this approach also extends to the analysis of attractors of dynamical systems, e.g.,~by approximating the moments and support of invariant measures in both continuous and discrete-time settings~\cite{KordaInv18,invsdp18}. } In the present study, we handle the problem in a discrete setting and infinite horizon.